M-Z-5474/M-Z-5474/README.md

 > 🧠 *"Learning AI is not about knowing everything — it's about solving real problems, one step at a time."*

----

-### Fun Fact
+### 💡 Fun Fact

-When I’m not building models or debugging code, you’ll often find me thinking deeply over a hot cup of **Chaye ☕**, the *official fuel of machine learning* in my world.
+Even outside of experiments and datasets, I find myself analyzing ideas, exploring mental models, and reflecting on real-world problems 🤔 — usually over a hot cup of **Chaye ☕**, which, in my workflow, serves as the *unofficial fuel of research and machine learning*.

----

 ### Tech Stack & Tools